Careers@SRO - frequently asked questions

 Yes.
 If you would like feedback, please email firstname.lastname@example.org.
 Once the selection process is finalised a member of the selection panel will contact you by phone or email to provide feedback.

 You need to read the job ad carefully to find out how to apply.
 For most roles we don’t require applicants to address all the key selection criteria in the position description.
-On the application form, we only ask candidates to respond to 3-4 behavioural questions based on specific criteria.
-In responding to these questions, you should provide practical examples of you knowledge, skills and abilities to illustrate how you meed the specified criteria.
+On the application form, we only ask candidates to respond to 3-4 key selection criteria.
+Sometimes we ask candidates to respond to behavioural questions based on 3-4 of the key selection criteria.
+In responding to the key selection criteria or questions, you should provide practical examples of you knowledge, skills and abilities to illustrate how you meet the specified criteria.

 Yes.
 Workplace diversity means recognising, respecting and valuing the rich and diverse attributes people bring to us.
 Our equal opportunity policy promotes an environment in which all staff can work free from intrusive or offensive practices and where every person’s rights are respected.
 We are bound by the Equal Opportunity Act and have designed our recruitment processes to ensure the rights of every applicant are respected in principle and practice.